-KFA has adopted procedures that are designed to identify conflicts or potential conflicts that could arise between its own interests and those of the Funds.
+KFA has adopted these policies and procedures that are designed to identify conflicts (or potential conflicts that could arise between its own interests and those of its Clients, including the Funds.
 For example, conflicts of interest may arise when:

-- Proxy votes regarding non-routine matters are solicited by an issuer that has an institutional separate account relationship with KFA;1 - a proponent of a proxy proposal has a business relationship with KFA; or - KFA has business relationships with participants in proxy contests, corporate directors or director candidates.
+- proxy votes where the issuer is an affiliate, or the subject of the proxy measure involved a material economic or business interest of an affiliate; - proxy votes regarding non-routine matters are solicited by an issuer that has an institutional separate account relationship with KFA;3 - a proponent of a proxy proposal has a business relationship with KFA; or - KFA has business relationships with participants in proxy contests, corporate directors or director candidates.